Which limited company expenses can you claim for?

 Pre-Trading Costs

-You may well have incurred some costs prior to incorporating your limited company.
+You may incur some costs before you incorporate your limited company.
 You can claim legitimate costs from up to 7 years before your company was formed.

 If you register for VAT, you can also reclaim the VAT paid on legitimate purchases, however, the timescales are smaller – up to 6 months for services, and up to 3 years for stock, assets and goods.
 Find out more in this dedicated guide.